kalmod/calculator-project/README.md

   - Create Calculator Screen
     - May need to use z-index on Screen if I try to establish depth.
     - Set Font for Screen.
+    - Character limit??
   - Create Calculator Buttons
     - Buttons should animate on click.
     - Numbers, Operations, Equals/Enter, Clear
+    - Generate buttons automatically with JS.
+      - translation distnace is based off of half of height & width.
+Must grab both using js and apply.

 2. Configure CSS Behavior.
   - Create the following functions: